 Three days had passed since Jeff had refused to talk to Azuka because she blocked her ATM card with him.
 He had given her the condition to unblock her card with him if ever she wanted him to have anything to do with her ever again.

-“You know it’s not possible Jeff.”
-She had rummaged in her bag for her purse and had brought out her new ATM card and offered it to him like an idiot.
+“You know it’s not possible Jeff.
+That particular card can’t be unblocked but I can give you the new one.”
+She rummaged in her bag for her purse and brought out her new ATM card and offered it to him like an idiot.
 He had refused it and had walked away.

 She was going crazy without him.
 She had told Ola and Ola had felt like whipping her.

 “Stay in your room all weekend.
 I’ll be back on Sunday evening.”
-Ola had pleaded with her and she had promised never to see Jeff without Ola.
+Ola pleaded with her and she promised never to see Jeff without Ola.